-Open Space Residential Development (OSRD)24 This ordinance promotes flexible development where residential units are clustered on a portion of the site, preserving open space and protecting local resources.
+- Open Space Residential Development (OSRD) 77 This ordinance promotes flexible development where residential units are clustered on a portion of the site, preserving open space and protecting local resources.
 The ordinance also promotes affordable housing through an incentive-based density bonus.

-Approval is provided by a special permit of the Planning Board under the following conditions:

-- The parcel has at least three (3) contiguous acres. - Parcels must be located in AC, R-1, R-2, R-3 or the IB-residential overlay district.25 - The application must include a conventional subdivision yield plan to determine the basic number of lots/dwelling units. - Minimum lot size of 10,000 square feet is required unless the Planning Board determines that a waiver is warranted. - Lots having reduced area or frontage must not have frontage on a street other than one created by the OSRD unless the Planning Board determines that a waiver is warranted. - At least 50% of the required setback for the zoning district must be maintained unless the Planning Board determines that a waiver is warranted. - A combination of single-family, two-family and multi-family structures is allowed, but the multi-family building cannot contain more than four (4)
+Approval is provided by a special permit of the Planning Board under the following conditions: - The parcel has at least three (3) contiguous acres. - Parcels must be located in AC, R-1, R-2, R-3 or the IB-residential overlay district.28 - The application must include a conventional subdivision yield plan to determine the basic number of lots/dwelling units. - Minimum lot size of 10,000 square feet is required unless the Planning Board determines that a waiver is warranted. - Lots having reduced area or frontage must not have frontage on a street other than one created by the OSRD unless the Planning Board determines that a waiver is warranted. - At least 50% of the required setback for the zoning district must be maintained unless the Planning Board determines that a waiver is warranted. - A combination of single-family, two-family and multi-family structures is allowed, but the multi-family building cannot contain more than four (4)

-24 Newburyport Zoning Ordinance, Appendix A to the Code of Ordinances, Section X-14.
+Newburyport Zoning Ordinance, Appendix A of the Code of Ordinances, Section XII-A. Newburyport Zoning Ordinance, Appendix A to the Code of Ordinances, Section X-14.

-25 The IB-ROD zoning district is defined as all property located in the I-B zoning district that is more than 1,000 feet north of the Crow Lane right-of-way.
+&lt;sup>28 The IB-ROD zoning district is defined as all property located in the I-B zoning district that is more than 1,000 feet north of the Crow Lane right-of-way.
 Developments must use the dimensional requirements of the R-2 district and must also include at least 80% open space and at least 10% affordable housing.
 Also, all projects in the IB-ROD that provide at least 85% open space can be permitted an increase in density of 25% beyond the basic maximum number to a maximum number of 25 units excluding affordable housing units.